Tuesday, July 29, 2008

 This morning we departed at 6:15am for a sunrise game drive.
 A early morning balloon ride had just gotten aloft and was visible in the distance.

-young ones was incredibly small and our guide estimated he was about 2 months old, and he kept nearby what we assumed were his 3 and 5 year old (approx) siblings.
+We also saw group of resident elephants, including several adult males, females and many juveniles.
+One of the young ones was incredibly small and our guide estimated he was about 2 months old, and he kept nearby what we assumed were his 3 and 5 year old (approx) siblings.
 The tiny baby elephant was incredible to watch.
 He was energetic and running around happily and carefree.
 As he would run around, it was hilarious to see that he had very little control of his trunk at that age.
 His trunk trunk would flop around in all directions looking like a wet noodle.
 We watched the elephants, move about, eat, scratch themselves on trees etc. all the while the 2 month old just went running about.
 Viktoria found him irresitably cute.
 I agreed.

 Next we travelled along the main park road (dirt double track) for for some 200-300 yards and we noticed a pair of hyenas walking directly toward us on the road.
 We stopped the truck and popped our heads up out of the sunroof to watch them casually walk right past the truck, within 5 feet of us.
 These animals are fierce and incredibly strong long looking; the neck think as their body and obviously supporting bone crushing jaw muscles.
 To see them so close was amazing.